 Detail from an antique soliders quilt.
 Tiny whip-stitches indicate the English Paper Pecing method.
 Owned by the Quilter's Guild of the British Isles.

-It is thought that the first works made in this manner were from the upper-class, given that paper was an expensive commodity, and nearly all 19th century quilts made with paper templates were all from reused from private letters which poorer people did not receive, or in a lesser quantity than required.
+It is thought that the first works made in this manner were from the upper-class, given that paper was an expensive commodity and nearly all 19th century quilts made with paper templates were made of reused private letters which poorer people did not receive, or in a lesser quantity than required.
 Household accounts, trade advertisements, sales bills, date stamps and newspaper pieces all help towards providing clues to the date and locality of the quilt made.

 The most recognisable of all patterns would be the Rosette, made from seven hexagons – one in the centre and six surrounding which are usually of one colour.
 Enlarging the rosette by adding another row of another colour makes a double rosette, one more makes the treble rosette.